JCSDA/jedi-docs/docs/developer/jedi_environment/vagrant.rst

    config.ssh.forward_agent = true
    config.ssh.forward_x11 = true

-Then recreate your vagrant VM, log in, and enter the Singularity container:
+Then recreate your vagrant VM, log in, and enter the container (for example, for Singularity):

 .. code:: bash